How To Tie a Shemagh or Keffiyeh: History, Benefits, And Methods To Tie Properly

 Traditional Way

-The last and common method is to wear the shemagh traditionally.
-Traditional head coverings like the shemagh hold cultural significance and are used for protection against the sun, cold winds, and other elements.
-This is best to protect the face, mouth, and nose against dust, fire, or other elements in the environment.
-Here are the steps:
+The last and most common method is to wear the shemagh traditionally.
+Traditional head coverings like the shemagh hold cultural significance and protect against the sun, cold winds, and other elements.
+They protect the face, mouth, and nose against dust, fire, or other environmental elements.

-1. First, fold the cloth in half, and make it a triangle.
+1. First, fold the cloth in half and make it a triangle.

 2. Next, cover your forehead with the folded edge.
-Place the cloth in the middle of your forehead and ensure that the ends are equal on both sides.
+Place the cloth in the middle of your forehead and ensure the ends are equal on both sides.

 3. Then, place the right side of the Keffiyeh underneath your chin.
 Take its end on your left side and left shoulder.
 Hold it steady for a while, using your left hand.